icwells/mutect2Parallel/README.md

 	-g G			Path to germline resource.
 	--af AF			Estimated allele frequency (required if using a germline resource).
 	-e E			Path to contmination estimate vcf.

+#### compareVariants.py
+This script will compare variants from different filtering pipelines.

+	-h, --help show this help message and exit
+	-c C		Copy target platypus data to this directory.
+	-v V		Path to uncompressed vcf header (Copies contig information to platypus vcf headers).
+	-i I		Path to input manifest (mutect input for manifest generation or generated manifest for comparison).
+	-m M		Path to mutect2parallel parent output directory.
+	-p P		Path to platypus-based parent output directory.
+	-o O		Path to output manifest if using -m and -p.
+Path to output directory if using -i.

 ### Utilities